kirkpsmith/rfb-dev-kit/docs/tubing.md

 # Tubing

-This tubing seems to be made from a BPT-like exterior tubing with a PTFE-like liner which is good for flow battery chemical compatibility.
+This tubing is made from a BPT-like exterior tubing with a PTFE-like liner which is good for flow battery chemical compatibility.
 It used to be called "Tygon Chemical" tubing and still is in some places.

 >!! **Warning**